matevz/chickencoop/README.md

 - controlling IR illuminator relay for night vision
 - reading input button, if you want to open/close door manually on-site without a smart phone
+- support for scheduled door opening and closing on sunrise and sunset
 - stores the current state into config file so the door remain in position in case of power shortage